anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter07.rst

    **Gap description:** Kubernetes does not have an API for network management, therefore a different CNI plugin, like `DANM <https://github.com/nokia/danm>`__ needs to be used to expose Kubernetes network services on an API.
-   Alternatively this is done today with Netconf etc. integration with SDN controllers, for example connecting individual VPNs - e.g. L3VPN - onto the CNF, on demand.
+   Alternatively this is done today with Netconf etc., integration with SDN controllers, for example connecting individual VPNs - e.g., L3VPN - onto the CNF, on demand.

 Control Plane Efficiency
 ~~~~~~~~~~~~~~~~~~~~~~~~